kultzak/djangoapp/readme.md

-#just a test on deploying come django apps on python server
+#test on deploying django apps
-#its the base fore some future studies